assemble/assemble-pattern-lab/docs/install.md

 ## Build

-You should now be able to build the project by running:
+With everything downloaded and installed, you should now be able to build the project by running:

 ```bash
 grunt